An “encoding” describes the correspondence

 what happens when an invalid byte sequence is encountered while

 converting bytes to characters.
-Its value can be :ERROR
+Its value can be :ERROR, :IGNORE

 or a character to be used instead.
 The UNICODE character